merchantdanish/mcp-aget-ai/examples/mcp_primitives/mcp_basic_agent/README.md

 - **main.py** shows how to:
   1. Connect an agent to the demo MCP server
   2. List all available resources and prompts
-  3. Attach a resource and a prompt to the agent
+  3. Retrieve both a resource and a prompt in a single call using `create_prompt()`
-  4. Use an LLM (OpenAI) to summarize the content of the attached resources and prompts by passing them as context
+  4. Use an LLM (OpenAI) to summarize the content of the retrieved resources and prompts by passing them as context

 ---